-Investigations/Actions Performed to Date: completed investigations include: Two Preliminary Site Assessments (PSAs) conducted in 1997 and 1999; a Phase II Site Investigation conducted in 2001; a soil and groundwater Remedial Investigation conducted in 2003; a Supplemental Site Investigation conducted in 2005; and follow-up groundwater monitoring well installation and sampling activities conducted in 2007.
+Investigations/Actions Performed to Date: completed investigations include: Two Preliminary Site Assessments (PSAs) conducted in 1997 and 1999; a Phase II Site Investigation conducted in 2001; a soil and groundwater Remedial Investigation conducted in 2003; a Supplemental Site Investigation conducted in 2005; and follow up groundwater monitoring well installation and sampling activities conducted in 2007.
 The Final Comprehensive Remedial Investigation Report was approved in December 2008.
 An additional NAPL assessment of monitoring well MW-8 was conducted at the site in August 2009.

 Current Actions: a Feasibility Study (FS) has been developed to evaluate potential remedial alternatives for the site.
 The FS is currently under review.
+The Proposed Remedial Action Plan (PRAP) has been released for public comment.